 I came to an abrupt stop and followed her horror-stricken line of vision.
 “Why did you...?”
 An insurmountable lake, its waters eerily still and emitting fogs, taunted us.
 “What are we going to do?”

 Deep in pensive thought, Kathy stepped back, her eyes downcast in defeat.
 “I don’t know.”

-Over the sound of wailing winds, the sound of angry dogs shrilled into the night.
-Flinching, I worked on a tight swallow.
-“He knows,” I cried, my legs impulsively wading into the frigid water, the thunderous storms above wreaking havoc on our horizon.
-“They sent the dogs, Kathy.
-What are we going to do?”
+Over the sound of wailing winds, angry dogs shrieked into the night.
+Horripilation attacked my body.
+With parchedness of the throat, I worked on a tight swallow.
+“He knows.”
+I waded into the frigid water, the thunderous storms above wreaking havoc on our horizon.
+“They sent the dogs, Kathy.”
+Her fear matched mine.
+“What are we going to do?”

 “Alexa, don’t panic.”
 Kathy’s concerned voice failed to mollify my apprehensions.